tarwn/lessthandot-hugo/blogs/content/posts/2018-04-09-asp-net-core-2-w-cosmosdb-getting-started.md

 Next, I'm going to insist on creating a new project to house my database logic.
 In some cases this is too early to make architectural decisions like this, but I know from vast personal experience that I have never, ever enjoyed the experience of having this type of logic mixed into my ASP.Net project.

-This new project is going to be called “SampleCosmosCore2App.Core”.
+This new project is going to be called "SampleCosmosCore2App.Core".
 If you haven't added many projects to solutions, the usual procedure is:

-  * Right click the Solution and select “Add”, “New Project”
+  * Right click the Solution and select "Add", "New Project"
-  * Select “Class Library (.NET Core)”
+  * Select "Class Library (.NET Core)"
   * Give it a name and continue

 Then reference the new project from the ASP.Net one:

   * Right click the MVC project
-  * Select “Add”, “Reference” and check the box next to the “*.Core” project
+  * Select "Add", "Reference" and check the box next to the "*.Core" project

 <div id="attachment_9095" style="width: 610px" class="wp-caption aligncenter">
   <img src="/wp-content/uploads/2018/04/aspnetcore2cosmos_007-600x415.png" alt="ASP/.Net Core - Adding Project Reference" width="600" height="415" class="size-medium-width wp-image-9095" srcset="/wp-content/uploads/2018/04/aspnetcore2cosmos_007-600x415.png 600w, /wp-content/uploads/2018/04/aspnetcore2cosmos_007-300x207.png 300w, /wp-content/uploads/2018/04/aspnetcore2cosmos_007-768x531.png 768w, /wp-content/uploads/2018/04/aspnetcore2cosmos_007-434x300.png 434w, /wp-content/uploads/2018/04/aspnetcore2cosmos_007.png 794w" sizes="(max-width: 600px) 100vw, 600px" />